craftercms/docs/source/by-role/system-admin/installation-and-configuration/index.rst

    :width: 80%
    :align: center

-To configure working on projects in Docker via a local IDE follow the instructions :ref:`here <local-dev-with-docker>`
+To configure working on projects in Docker via a local IDE follow the instructions :ref:`here <local-dev-with-docker>`.

 For more information on Docker Desktop Dashboard, see https://docs.docker.com/desktop/dashboard/